NAS Buyers Guide

 There are a few factors that determine the best type of NAS box to choose - these are to do with the physical shape and size as well as specific components, as detailed in the tabs below.

 There are two common form factors of NAS box - desktop and rackmount.
-As the name suggests desktop NAS boxes simply sits on a desk or table top and have a cable connecting them to the network.
-The rackmount type is designed to fit a standard 19in wide computer rack cabinet in a server, coms room or datacentre.
-As you may expect the rackmount type are usually higher specification devices as they are intended for much larger organisations.
-They will typically scale to larger capacities and have more software features.
-Desktop NAS boxes usually top out at 12 drives bays while rackmount NAX boxes models offer up to 24 bays.
+As the name suggests desktop NAS boxes simply sits on a desk or table top, whilst the rackmount type is designed to fit a standard 19in wide rack cabinet in a server room or datacentre.
+Rackmount NAS are usually higher specification devices as they are intended for much larger organisations, typically scaling to larger capacities and having more software features.
+Desktop NAS boxes usually top out at 12 drives bays while rackmount NAS models offer up to 24 bays.

-It is worth mentioning here that both types can be expanded beyond the physical limits of the single chassis by adding an expansion chassis to the desktop NAS or an extra disk shelf to the rackmount NAS.
+It is also worth mentioning here that both types of NAS box can be expanded beyond the physical limits of the single chassis by adding an expansion chassis to the desktop NAS or an extra disk shelf to the rackmount NAS.
 We’ll cover this more later but clearly if larger expansion is likely in your scenario even a small rack cabinet setup may be advisable.

 Memory

 The amount of memory (or RAM) required in a NAS will largely depend on the applications and number of users accessing the NAS at any given time.
-It is generally a rule of thumb that if your NAS is going to be used by more than five people and for backups and multimedia, then you should have at least 2GB of memory to ensure completely fluid activity.
-It is recommended to go for at least 4GB if you are using RAID.
-If, however, you are going to use a NAS for business, large-scale surveillance with multiple IP cameras for CCTV, or to run multiple virtual machines (VMs) for users to have their own bespoke virtual desktop, then you will need to start with at least 8GB of memory.
-It is worth bearing in mind that large rackmount NAS devices are essentially storage servers so they scale in RAM as a server - up to 512GB.
+A general a rule of thumb is that if your NAS is going to be used by more than five people and for backups and multimedia, then you should have at least 2GB RAM, or 4GB if you intend to use RAID.
+If, however, you are going to use a NAS for business, large-scale surveillance with multiple IP cameras for CCTV, or to run multiple VMs for users to have their own bespoke virtual desktop, then you will need to start with 16GB of memory.
+It is worth bearing in mind that large rackmount NAS devices are essentially storage servers so they scale in RAM as a server would up to capacities such as 512GB.

 In many cases, it is possible to expand the memory in NAS device, just like a PC or workstation, so you should look out for this ability if you intend for your NAS use to scale.
 All NAS manufacturers will provide a compatibility matrix to ensure you choose the correct RAM if deciding to upgrade - either by purchasing the branded memory or a compatible alternative.